Flightline romps to 19 1/4-length win in $1M Pacific Classic

 Sent off as the 1-5 favorite , Flightline paid $2.60, $2.10 and $2.10.

+“Unbelievable winner,” said Hall of Fame trainer Richard Mandella, whose entries finished third and fifth.

-A son of top sire Tapit, the colt turned heads on the East Coast in June when he won the Met Mile by six lengths.
+A son of top sire Tapit, Flightline turned heads on the East Coast in June when he won the Met Mile by six lengths.

 The victory gives Flightline an automatic berth with fees paid to the $6 million Breeders’ Cup Classic at Keeneland on Nov.
 5. Sadler said the colt won’t race before then.

-Country Grammer, trained by six-time winner Bob Baffert, finished second and paid $2.60 and $2.20.
+Country Grammer, the 7-2 second choice trained by six-time winner Bob Baffert, finished second and paid $2.60 and $2.20.
 Royal Ship was another seven lengths back in third and paid $2.60 to show.

+“We got beat by an incredible horse; it was nice to see the crowd clapping for him,” Baffert said.
+“It was fun watching the performance even as a competing trainer; it’s something you don’t see every day.”

 Express Train was fourth followed by Extra Hope and Stilleto Boy.